How to Clean a Juicer?

-There are three basic types of modern juicers and you need to have a basic understanding of how each type works in order to clean them correctly.
-There are masticating juicers, centrifugal juicers and triturating juicers.
+There are three basic types of modern juicers, and you need to understand how each type works to clean them correctly.
+There are masticating juicers, centrifugal juicers, and triturating juicers.

-When you cut up your produce into small chunks before placing it on the feed tube of a masticating juicer this will delay oxidation and will help to produce higher quality juice.
-The masticating juicer is the most expensive type of juicers today and does a great job extracting juice from wheatgrass, kale, parsley and other leafy greens.
+When you cut up your produce into small chunks before placing it on the feed tube of a masticating juicer, this will delay oxidation and help produce higher-quality juice.
+The masticating juicer is the most expensive type today and does a great job extracting juice from wheatgrass, kale, parsley, and other leafy greens.

-The main difference between this type of machine and the others is how it chews up food into tiny pieces that can be more easily extracted by its auger.
-It operates at low speeds so there’s no need for high-pitched noises like with centrifugal or triturating juicers!
+The main difference between this machine and the others is how it chews up food into tiny pieces that its auger can more easily extract.
+In addition, it operates at low speeds, so there’s no need for high-pitched noises like with centrifugal or triturating juicers!
 You’ll also notice how much quieter these machines are than their counterparts.

 How to Clean the Juicer – Masticating Juicer Cleaning Process

-Cleaning them requires very little effort because you just rinse them off after each use in warm water; then simply wipe down any removable parts such as the cone, feed tube and screen with a damp cloth.
+Cleaning them requires minimal effort because you quick-rinse them off after using hot water and wipe down any removable parts, such as the cone, feed tube, and screen, with a damp microfiber cloth.

-The triturating juicer is also masticating in how it chews food up into tiny pieces to extract juice; however this machine operates at much higher speeds than its counterpart the masticating juicer.
-It takes longer for produce to get ground down because of how fast these machines operate so you’ll need to cut your fruits and vegetables smaller before placing them on the feed tube.
-You will know if you’ve put too many hard fruits and vegetables such as carrots or apples through by how long they take to be grinded down (they might not even fit!).
+The triturating juicer is also masticating.
+It chews food into tiny pieces to extract juice; however, this machine operates faster than its masticating juicer counterpart.
+Because of how fast these machines operate, it takes longer for products to ground down, so you’ll need to cut your fruits and vegetables smaller before placing them on the feed tube.
+You will know if you’ve put too many hard fruits and vegetables, such as carrots or apples, though by how long they take to be ground down (they might not even fit!).

 How to Clean the Juicer – Triturating Juicer Cleaning Process

-The centrifugal juicer is the most common type of machine because it operates at high speeds which means that hard fruits and vegetables can be cut into small pieces before they are put on the feed tube.
+The centrifugal juicer is the most common type of machine because it operates at high speeds, meaning hard fruits and vegetables can be cut into small pieces before they are put on the feed tube.

 How to Clean the Juicer – Centrifugal Juicer Cleaning Process

-This will make cleaning a juicer much quicker as you’ll only need to rinse off any removable parts in warm water after each use!
-The downside for this particular type of juicer is how loud it runs so if noise doesn’t bother you then go ahead and invest in one today!
+This will make cleaning a juicer much quicker, as you’ll only need to rinse off any removable parts in warm water after each use!
+The downside for this particular type of juicer is how loud it runs, so if noise doesn’t bother you, go ahead and invest in one today!

 Regular Cleaning Process

-Regular cleaning of your juicer is important to ensure the quality and longevity of how long it lasts.
-You should clean the juicer after every use; this may vary depending on how often you make juice but in general, just do it!
+Deep cleaning your juicer is essential to ensure its quality and longevity of how long it lasts.
+You should clean the juicer after every use; this may vary depending on how often you make a refreshing glass of juice, but generally, do it!

 Ingredients You Would Need to Clean a Juicer